nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **EstimateText**.
 In cases where crowd size is only described in vague terms (e.g., "dozens"), the word(s) used.

+- **EstimateCat**.
+Ordered categorical indicator of crowd size, representing orders of magnitude and based on EstimateLow.
+0 = unknown, 1 = tens, 2 = hundreds, 3 = thousands, 4 = 10,000+.

 - **ReportedArrests**.
 Number of participants reportedly arrested, if applicable.

 - **ReportedParticipantInjuries**.
 Number of participants with reported injuries, if applicable.